 - When playing a game, hold the card to your webcam or even better screen-share so it is easy to see.

-- Choose videos that are not visually cluttered or move too fast (auditory).
+- Choose videos that are not visually cluttered or auditorally move fast.

-- You can always go more in-depth, but overwhelming a student will just lead to inattention.
+Remember, you can always go more in-depth with a resource, but overwhelming a student will just lead to inattention or coping behaviours.

 4. Be flexible